0xHuntoor/audits/README.md

 - [51](https://cantina.xyz/u/IlIlHunterlIlI) on all-time cantina leaderboard
 - [36](https://profiles.cyfrin.io/u/0xhuntoor) CodeHawks all-time leaderboard

-Got a paid bounty of high severity bug draining a contract along alot of other valuable Bugs on HackenProof achieving an all-time leaderboard rankings as [62](https://hackenproof.com/hackers/0xhuntoor)
+Got a paid bounty of high severity bug draining a contract along alot of other valuable Bugs on HackenProof achieving an all-time leaderboard ranking as [62](https://hackenproof.com/hackers/0xhuntoor)

 **My mission is to be remembered whenever any one mentions Staking/DEX**
 ## Contact Me